Madhav612/Credit_Fraud_Classification/README.md

 Then, I started doing data analysis by plotting different columns.
 I used bar charts and histogram on clock chart to visualize the whole dataset.
 The result can be seen in the notebook I uploaded.

 ### Feature Engineering
 After that I did some feature engineering to extract useful feature using `featureHasher` and checked imporatant explanatory variables.
+Using, that I reduced the number of columns from around 170 to 10.

 ### Training the Model and Evaluating